Doctoral Student Leadership Institute

 How to Apply

 Doctoral students must apply to be part of the Institute and provide a letter of recommendation from his or her major professor.
-This application must include a 250 word (maximum) essay pertaining to why the potential fellow should be part of the Institute, what he or she wishes to gain from the Institute and how he or she will directly put leadership to practice.
+The application must include a 250 word (maximum) essay pertaining to why the potential fellow should be part of the Institute.
+Describe your previous university/college and/or other leadership experience; Outline your leadership goals and how being a Leadership Fellow will aid you in achieving them; and how you plan to put your leadership skills to practice in your professional career.
 Preference will be given to those students who have not yet reached candidacy.
-We anticipate a first class of 10-15 fellows.
+We anticipate a class of 10-15 Fellows.
 Applications will be reviewed by the Graduate School Leadership.
-Applications are due October 14, 2011.
-Please apply at _________.

 Stipend